xniebuhr/FinanceTracker/README.md

 - **End-to-End Testing**
   - Cypress or Selenium to simulate real user flows across frontend and backend
 - **Security Testing**
-  - Ensure endpoints are protected, tokens are required, and unauthorized access is blocked
+  - Ensure endpoints are protected and unauthorized access is blocked
 - **CI / CD Integration**
   - Automated test runs on every push using GitHub Actions (planned)